rackerlabs/rackspace-how-to/content/cloud-servers/rescue-mode.md

 ### Connect to your server in rescue mode

-You can use an SSH client to connect to your server by using the public IP address and the temporary root password to log in to rescue mode.
+You can use an SSH client to connect to your server by using the public Internet Protocol (IP) address and the temporary root password to log in to rescue mode.

 ### Troubleshoot your server in rescue mode